Want to learn more about this at Kettering Health?

 I’m anxious about radiation exposure

 There is radiation with every mammogram; however, the amount to which you are exposed is extremely small.

 “The amount of radiation per mammogram is equivalent to about seven weeks of normal radiation we are exposed to from the atmosphere,” Dr. Musser says.
-“It’s a very small amount of radiation and highly regulated to make sure the levels are safe.”
+“It’s a very small amount of radiation and highly regulated to ensure safe levels.”

 I don’t want to receive poor results.

-It’s very understandable that a woman wouldn’t want to find out she has breast cancer.
-However, mammograms are essential in detecting cancer early if there’s anything to detect at all.
-Most of the time, only about 10% of patients get called back after a mammogram, and an even smaller percentage of those called back actually have an abnormality such as cancer.
+Most often, only about 10% of patients get called back after a mammogram.
+And an even smaller percentage of those called back actually have an abnormality such as cancer.